john4web/blog/content/posts/liskov-substitution-principle.md

 Because ``Integer`` IS-A ``Number``, a client code that expects ``Number`` can replace ``Foo`` with ``Bar`` without any problems.
 On the other hand, if the overridden method in ``Bar`` were to return a wider type than ``Number``, e.g. ``Object``, that might include any subtype of Object e.g. a Truck.
 Any client code that relied on the return type of Number could not handle a Truck!
-Fortunately, Java’s method overriding rules prevent an override method returning a wider type.
+Fortunately, Java’s method overriding rules prevent an overridden method returning a wider type.

 * If a method in the base class returns void, the overridden method should return void
 * If a method in the base class returns a primitive, the overridden method should return the same primitive